 Recommendations from your aromatherapist: other methods of application enable an individual to “self-help” using essential oils, for example in the bath, in steam inhalation, gargles.
-Most blends can be applied to thoracic and chest areas but even inhaling drops of neat essential oil from a tissue (2 drops max) can help, depending on the specific condition.
-In addition don’t forget that vaporising the anti-infectious oils such as Ho Leaf, Eucalyptus, Niaouli or Tea Tree can help prevent air-borne infection in the colds and ‘flu season.
+Most blends can be applied to the upper back and chest areas but even inhaling drops of neat essential oil from a tissue (2 drops max) can help, depending on the specific condition.
+In addition, don’t forget that vaporising anti-infectious oils such as Ho Leaf or Tea Tree can help prevent air-borne infection.

 In conclusion an aromatherapy treatment is incredibly beneficial for boosting the immune system and maintaining optimum health so imagine what a few would do!
+Please do not hesitate to contact me with any questions.
 If you would like to buy any of the essential oils listed above please follow this link Neal’s Yard Organic Oils